datacamp-content/courses-introduction-to-shell/chapter3.md

 *** =instructions

-Write a single command using `head` to get the first three lines from both `seasonal/spring.csv` and `seasonal/summer.csv` (a total of six lines of data) but *not* from the autumn or winter data files.
+Write a single command using `head` to get the first three lines from both `seasonal/spring.csv` and `seasonal/summer.csv`, a total of six lines of data, but *not* from the autumn or winter data files.
 Use a wildcard instead of spelling out the files' names in full.

 *** =solution